 Click and select a language in the translation file to review the translation.

-Now you can manage invoice template files and generate invoice PDF as described in Customize Invoice Templates Using Word Mail Merge.
+Now you can manage billing document template files and generate billing document PDF files as described in Customize Billing Document Templates Using Word Mail Merge.

 With the example translation profile below, the two merge fields would render translated values since these were the only two provided in the translation profile.
 All other merge fields would be displayed in the default language used in the product catalog.